 November 26, 2012: I’ve just analyzed the first foraminifera isotope from my time in Barcelona.
 It feels good to feel the balance of laboratory work and other forms of learning and research.

-October 25, 2012: Geology has just release the pre-publication of our paper on tropical climate sensitivity to atmospheric greenhouse gas forcing.
+October 25, 2012: Geology has just released the pre-publication of our paper on tropical climate sensitivity to atmospheric greenhouse gas forcing.
 Part of this is the work I presented at AGU last year and the geochemistry meeting this summer in Montreal.

 I am also very interested in research which provides decision makers with the tools, background, and scientific expertise to make sound environmental choices.
-This is a field of active learning for me.

 View my LinkedIn Profile for recent updates.